Skip to main content

 Spread Photo

 Now comes the exciting part, both for you and for me.
 This is the time when all of the cabinet pieces come together to make impressive and beautiful rooms in your home.
 Depending on the scope of the project, it may take one day to several weeks for me to complete the installation.
-Many kitchens take about a week and a half to complete.
-Although this phase can't be rushed, my goal is to get your kitchen to a point where the counter fabricators can come in and measure for counters.
-Then we proceed with the installation until complete.
-It will take your counter fabricators a few weeks to make your countertops at their shop, and this is the time for the cabinet finisher to come in and finish the cabinetry.
+Many kitchens take about a week for me to install.
+Once the cabinetry is installed you can have your counter fabricator come and measure.
+It will take your counter fabricators some time to make your countertops at their shop, and this would be a great time for the cabinet finisher to come in and finish the cabinetry.

 Spread Photo